 2018 Winter Olympic guests include Ivanka Trump, Pence, others

-From Vice President Mike Pence to Kim Jong Un's sister, several world leaders and guests will be attending the 2018 Winter Olympic Games.
+From Vice President Mike Pence to Kim Jong Un's sister, several world leaders and guests are attending the 2018 Winter Olympic Games.

-The games kick off on Feb.
+The games kicked off on Feb.
 9 at 8 p.m. local time (6 a.m.
 ET) in Pyeongchang, South Korea.

 Aside from cheering on the athletes, some Olympic guests will engage in diplomacy efforts.
-Here’s a look at who is headed to South Korea.
+Here’s a look at who traveled to South Korea.

 Mike and Karen Pence

-Vice President Pence and second lady Karen Pence will lead the U.S. delegation to the Winter Olympics.
+Vice President Pence and second lady Karen Pence led the U.S. delegation to the Winter Olympics.

-Pence’s presence at the games is meant to reinforce strong U.S. presence on the Korean Peninsula and send a clear message of “American resolve” to the North Korean regime, a White House official told Fox News.
+Pence’s presence at the games is meant to reinforce strong U.S. presence on the Korean Peninsula and send a clear message of “American resolve” to the North Korean regime, a White House official told Fox News ahead of the trip.

-The vice president told reporters he has not specifically requested a meeting with North Korean leaders while in the South but wasn’t opposed to the idea.
+The vice president told reporters he has not specifically requested a meeting with North Korean leaders while in South Korea but wasn’t opposed to the idea.
+During the opening ceremony, he sat in front of members of the North Korean delegation, including Kim Jong Un's sister.

+Kim Yo Jong shook hands with South Korean President Moon Jae-in a historic moment for the two countries during the opening ceremony.
+She did not, however, interact with Pence, despite sitting just a few seats away from the vice president.

 Ivanka Trump